RECETOX/MSMetaEnhancer/paper/paper.md

 # Summary

-MSMetaEnhancer is a Python software package for annotation of mass spectra files.
+MSMetaEnhancer is a Python software package for the metadata enrichment of entries in spectral library files.
-The package uses matchms [@Huber2020] for data IO and supports `.msp` input and output data format.
+The package uses matchms [@Huber2020] for data IO and supports the `.msp` open format.
 It annotates given mass spectra file by adding missing metadata such as SMILES, InChI, and CAS numbers.
-The package retrieves the medatada by querying several external databases, currently supporting CIR, CTS [@Wohlgemuth2010], ChemIDplus [@tomasulo2002chemidplus], and PubChem [@kim2021pubchem].
+The package retrieves the medatada by querying several external databases, currently supporting the chemical identifier resolver (CIR), chemical translation service (CTS) [@Wohlgemuth2010], ChemIDplus [@tomasulo2002chemidplus], and PubChem [@kim2021pubchem].
 The package is hosted via bioconda and is available on Galaxy.

 # Statement of need

-Mass spectra data need to be annotated with metadata to make them more reproducible and interoperable with other datasets.
+Mass spectra stored in a library need to be enriched with metadata (e.g chemical formula, SMILES code, InChI, the origin of the spectrum, etc.) to make the identification process more robust and reproducible and to leverage the interoperability capabilities of chemical databases.
-While this metadata is mostly accessible from public chemical databases, they are not always present in the output of the mass spectrometry libraries.
+While this metadata is mostly accessible from public chemical databases, they are not always present in mass spectral libraries.
 Therefore, the data needs to be post-processed and appropriate metadata gathered from reliable sources.
 Such a process usually cannot be fully automated, and assistance from the user is required to specify particular annotation steps and sources.